Sovcombank

-The bank is subject to US sanctions since February 24, 2022 in response to Russia's invasion of Ukraine.
+The bank is subject to international sanctions since February 24, 2022 in response to Russia's invasion of Ukraine.

 History

 Sovcombank was registered on November 1, 1990, in the Buy town, Kostroma Oblast.
 It was originally known as Buykombank.

 In 2002, Buykombank was acquired by Sergey Khotimsky and Mikhail and Vasily Klyukin brothers.
 In February 2003 the bank was renamed Sovcombank ("Modern Commercial Bank").
 The head office was relocated to Kostroma.

 In September 2007, the shareholder of Sovcombank became the international investment company from the Netherlands TBIC Financial Services BV (TBIF).
 As a result of this transaction, Sovcombank turned out to be the only owner of TBIF assets in Russia represented by the Siberian Arch Credit Network (about a thousand salespies).
 Under the terms of the transaction, the Kardan TBIF subsidiary received 50% of the shares in Sovcombank, making 100% of the Arch and about $65 million.
 Khotimsky and partners issued their shares through the Netherlands Sovco Capital Partners.

 In May 2012, TBIF sold its share to other Sovkombank shareholders, having received €123 million and earned €59 million.

 At the end of 2015, Pavel Fuks sold his part (21.83%) in Sovcombank, which was estimated at $80 million.

 In early 2019, another additional issue was held, as a result of which the authorized capital of Sovcombank increased by ₽ 100 million to ₽ 1.97 billion.
 Shares were redeemed by Russian Direct Investment Fund and Ayar International Investment Company (Saudi Arabia), which were already shareholders, as well as new investors — Bahrain Mumtalakat Holding and the Russian-Japanese investment fund.
 In 2019, bank took part in UN initiative for responsible financial activities.

 In 2020, Sovcombank started preparations for the IPO, its shareholders approved listing on the Moscow Stock Exchange.
 Goldman Sachs, JP Morgan and Morgan Stanley were chosen as the placement managers.